njustesen/botbowl/docs/bots-ii.md

 The rest of the open players we have, we will just move safely towards the ball.
 Much smarter defensive moves could be made, such as screening the backfield.
-This approach is, however, simpler and will put direct pressure on the opponent ball carrier, block passage towards our own ball carrier, or just move players towards a free ball on the ground.
+This approach is, however, simpler and will put direct pressure on the opponent ball carrier, and protect our own ball carrier, or just move players towards a free ball on the ground.
 The code to do this will use concepts that we have already covered.

 ```python